1

 Moreover, having existing tenants can be beneficial to most real estate investors since it saves them time to find new ones.
 Remember that these buyers are looking for a high return on investment and a great cash flow in a short period of time.

-How to Smoothly Sell a California Rental with Tenants
+How to Smoothly Sell a Rental with Tenants California

 how to smoothly sell a rental with tenants California

-Since, technically, you are asking the tenant for a favor in order to proceed with a home sale, you should be extra cautious when communicating with them
+Since, technically, you are asking the tenant for a favor in order to proceed with a California home sale, you should be extra cautious when communicating with them

 That said, here are a few tips that can ensure you’ll be able to handle the tenants correctly and proceed to a smoother rental sale.